Dispute Resolution Example: The Chicago Symphony’s Contract Dispute

 Disrupting a Familiar Tune

 Seven weeks of “picket lines, accusations, counter-accusations, dueling press conferences, and other forms of angst” followed, writes Howard Reich in the Chicago Tribune.
 Orchestra Hall stayed dark, and the CSOA’s revenue losses mounted.
-Conflict resolution techniques between union and management failed, despite assistance from federal mediators.
+Conflict resolution strategies between the union and management failed, despite assistance from federal mediators.

 Increasing the urgency of this dispute resolution example, Muti was due to kick off his spring season with the CSO on May 2.
 Rahm Emanuel, Chicago’s unpopular mayor, would be leaving office on May 20.
 Perhaps spying a last-ditch opportunity to boost his legacy, the mayor—who once famously said, “Never let a serious crisis go to waste”—offered to assist through third-party mediation.
 Emanuel had never mediated a labor dispute as mayor, but both the musicians and the CSOA were game.